 - Single chamber pacemakers use one lead in the upper right chamber (the atrium) or lower right chamber (the ventricle) of the heart.

 - Dual chamber pacemakers use one lead in the upper right chamber and one lead in the lower right chamber of the heart.

 - Biventricular pacemakers have two or three leads that are positioned in the heart.
+They are also called CRT devices.
 One lead is in the right ventricle and one is along the left ventricle via the coronary sinus vein.
 This type of pacemaker may or may not have a lead in the right atrium.

 Implantable cardioverter defibrillator (ICD)

-An implantable defibrillator (ICD) is used to treat a heart that beats too fast or irregularly.
+An implantable defibrillator (ICD) is used to treat rapid, dangerous heart rhythms.
 The ICD is a small device about the size of a pager and is placed below the collar bone.
 It continuously monitors the heart’s rhythm.
 When the defibrillator detects a heart rhythm that is too fast, it sends electrical impulses to your heart.
 These impulses can return your heart to a normal rhythm.
 A defibrillator can reduce the chance of cardiac arrest.

 Types of ICDs:

 - Single lead ICD - a lead is positioned into the right lower chamber of the heart (the ventricle).